Instant Pot Chicken Pulao (Quick & Easy) + Video

 Pulao may not be as famous as biryani, but it holds significance just the same.
 I remember whenever my mom made it, I’d stand over the stove sneaking just one bite before dinner, and then another, and another.
 Meat, rice, and aromatic whole spices all woven together so beautifully to create a magnificent composition.
 It’s utterly satisfying.

 This Instant Pot Chicken Pulao is a weeknight version of the more elaborate yakhni pulao, in which meat is slowly simmered to create a stock (yakhni) which is used to cook the rice.
 That’s not to say you’re missing out on the flavors of classic pulao.
 The techniques here are still the same – deeply brown onions, seared meat, and rice perfumed with whole spices.

-Bone-in vs Boneless Chicken Pulao
+Using Bone-in or Boneless Chicken for Pulao

 For this recipe, I use chicken thighs or chicken tenders – the little strips of meat attached to the underside of the chicken breast.
 If you don’t have them, you can also use chicken breast.